suhassrivats/linux-mastery/storage.md

 2. **Performance** → faster reads/writes
 3. **Capacity aggregation** → multiple disks appear as one

 Think of RAID as **a layer that sits above physical disks and presents them as a single logical device**.
+The key is to see RAID as a layer between the filesystem/block layer and the physical disks.

 ---